wiseman-timelord/AntiMsVirus10-11/README.md

 - Administrator privileges.

 ### USAGE
-Its never been easier to break your Operating System, here lemme explain the procedure...
+Its never been easier to break your Operating System!
+Darn your still here, ok then lemme explain the procedure...
 - Ensure you have already tried programs such as, `DoNotSpy` and `0&0 Shut Up` and `Windows Privacy Tweaker` and `xp-AntiSpy`, first; these programs, may cover the issue you have.
 1. Create a restore point, this may be useful later if experiencing issues, so you can revert changes.
 2. Boot into Safe Mode for best results — type "safe mode" into the start menu.
 The program works in normal mode for some operations but will warn you where safe mode is needed.